 Cutting back on carbs will mean damaging the gut flora, hampering the digestive system

 Say if you are on a super low carb and high protein diet, your body experiences a state of ketosis, which means it has churned out all the stored carbs in your body and is primarily burning fat for energy, which causes bad breath.
 Therefore, more than anything, keeping your carb intake consistent is imperative.

-If you are on a super low carb and high protein diet, your body experiences a state of ketosis
+If you are on a super low carb and high protein diet, your body experiences a state of ketosis6.
+High cholesterol levels

 High protein clearly does not mean excess consumption of eggs, dairy and poultry which are responsible for raising your bad cholesterol.
 For excess protein intake you can switch to low fat milk, egg whites and plant based proteins like beans, lentils and tofu among others.